kimrosana/olympics-history-case-study/README.md

 **About the files**

-The files include codes used in MySQL and txt describing the process.
+The files include codes used in MySQL and texts describing the process.

-The questions were taken from [this website](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset), and I changed the last two to talk about the country I grew up in, Brazil.
 I decided to separate each question into its own SQL file in order to focus on the visualization of the code, making it cleaner and more readable.

-Finally, the visualization was done using Power BI desktop.
-However, as I have no corporate account and cannot publish the work I have done, I decided to make the file downloadable as well.